pmahnke/mahnke-cocktails/recipe/harvey_wallbanger.md

 - Glassware:
   - High Ball
   - On the rocks
-- Garnish: Orange wheel and cocktail cherry
+- Garnish: Orange wheel, cocktail cherry, and a straw
 - Special Prep: None